JustinSu77/Test/README.md

 ---
 Title: 'map'
-Description: 'Map is a built-in data structure used to store data of the same or different data type in key-value pairs.'
+Description: 'Map is a built-in data structure used to store data of the same or different data type in unordered key-value pairs.'
 Subjects:
   - 'Computer Science'
 Tags: